fighter33861/Assembly/README.md

 # Assembly
 All personal assembly projects are to be stored here.
- Unless otherwise stated, all projects were done using emu8086.
+ Unless otherwise stated all projects were done using emu8086.